pepetata/cd4vl/README.md

 NOTE:
 - this app hasn't been tested in production yet.
 Be sure to have a VoiceLink database backup before testing it.
-- the labels layout is not done.
-You have to do it: change the file cd4vl\Apache24\htdocs\cd4vl\public\labels\etiqueta.txt
+- the label layout is not done.
+You have to do it: change the file cd4vl\Apache24\htdocs\cd4vl\public\labels\etiqueta.txt.
+- the label is using XPL.
-- tested in Windowns 8
+- tested in Windowns 8.